dcs-retribution/dcs-retribution/client/README.md

-# DCS Liberation Client
+# DCS Retribution Client

-This is a React app for the front-end of DCS Liberation.
+This is a React app for the front-end of DCS Retribution.
 It is a work in progress that just barely implements the map.
 This is not useful for players yet.